To many people, the word “jambalaya” probably brings to mind a kind of generic spiciness. Oh, those poor people.

 This is in part because of its complex depth of flavors, not in spite of it.
 There are many flavors that you can tie back into your side dishes.

-You want to put some extra garlic in your sautéed greens?
+Do you want to put some extra garlic in your sautéed greens?
 The andouille’s spicy bite straight-up encourages it.

 Tempted to toss some extra celery into that salad and finish it with fresh thyme leaves?
 Jambalaya’s aromatics and spices are practically begging you to do it.